suhailkakar/blog.suhailkakar.com/cl7m0t20800s8gznvejbkfzch.md

-## Building a Full Stack Web3 YouTube Clone with Next, IPFS, The Graph,  Solidity, and Polygon
+## Building a Full Stack Web3 YouTube Clone with Next, IPFS, The Graph,  Solidity, and Livepeer

 Every day more and more people are transiting to Web3.
 The demand for developers is increasing and skills in blockchain development are among the most in-demand in the tech industry.